vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 ### **R<sub>0</sub>(Basic Reproduction Number):**

-The average number of secondary cases generated by an average infected person throughout their infectious period in a wholly susceptible population - **_when the population is fully susceptible_**
+The expected number of secondary cases generated by an average infected person(typical primary case) throughout their infectious period in a wholly susceptible population - **_when the population is fully susceptible_**

 ![Importance of R0](./assets/images/Importance%20of%20R0.png)

+### **Case Reproductive number or cohort reproductive number:**
+The average number of secondary cases arising from a primary case infected at time t.
+This can be estimated only after time t.
+So this is mostly observed number.

 ### **R(Effective Reproduction Number):**

 Number of secondary infections generated from a population consisting of both **_naïve/susceptible and exposed/immune individuals_** and therefore will always be less than R0.
+The effective reproduction number is also known as instantaneous reproductive number beacuse it is taken at a particular point of time as after the beginning of the endemic/pandemic.

 - #### **Backward looking R:**